cloudmesh-community/hid-sp18-526/project-code/README.md

 ### Routing

 CMENV uses a custom resolver, cmresolver.
 This resolver will create a route to each API by name, and each path.
-Using key store as an example.
-Each swagger path is maintained with the name of the API, the path, and the method (GET with no parameters defaults to SEARCH, in keaaping with the connexion default:
+Each swagger path is maintained with the name of the API, the path, and the method (GET with no parameters defaults to SEARCH, in keeping with the connexion default.

+Key-value store example:

 ```yaml